 Wildhood Foundation is a Swedish based non-profit organization fighting poaching and trafficking of wild thretened species in Africa and Indonesia.
-Wildhood was founded in 2016 as a reaction to the escalating poaching crises, with the objective to save our most iconic and threatened species from extinction in their natural habitats.
+Wildhood was founded in 2016 as a reaction to the escalating poaching crises, with the objective to save our most threatened species from extinction in their natural habitats.

 Founder and CEO is Filippa Tarras-Wahlberg.
 Her profession is Marketing and PR, and she has been devoted to conservation since her time working at a chimpanzee sanctuary in Kenya years ago.